 You need an insurance cover note to get your car out of a police pound.
 If you cannot afford, or do not wish, to pay for a full year's cover do you have any other options?

-Many people try to use a short term car insurance policy, which covers them for a few days, but they are never very happy when they turn up at the pound only to be told that it is not acceptable, after they have paid out good money for it.
+Many people try to use a short term (1-28 days) insurance policy, but they are never very happy when they turn up at the pound only to be told that it is not acceptable, after they have paid out good money for it.
 There is, however, a perfectly legitimate way of only paying for insurance for a short time.

-Getting your car back means that at least you could have the option of selling it; unless it was in absolutely awful condition it should fetch far more than the insurance policy cost you, and with luck you should have it sold before the policy expired.
+Getting it back means that at least you could have the option of selling it; unless it was in absolutely awful condition it should fetch far more than the insurance policy cost you.
+It would save you paying the disposal fee too.